lack/cnf-features-deploy/feature-configs/cn-ran-overlays/README.md

 ```

-## 3. Update the manifests for your specific hardware
+## 2. Update the manifests for your specific hardware
 Performance profiles, SR-IOV network policies and PTP profile must take the specific hardware details into account.

 ### Performance profile
-Update the cpu section of `performance-profile-du.yaml`, `performance-profile-cu-cp.yaml` and `performance-profile-cu-up.yaml` to reflect the amount of CPU cores available on the correspondent nodes, Update the `hugepages` section to reflect your application memory requirements.
+In the site folders, update the cpu section of `performance-profile-du-fec.yaml`, `performance-profile-du-ldc.yaml`, `performance-profile-cu-cp.yaml` and `performance-profile-cu-up.yaml` to reflect the amount of CPU cores available on the correspondent nodes, Update the `hugepages` section to reflect your application memory requirements.
+Update `additionalKernelArgs` to enable or disable the hyperthreading.

 ### SR-IOV network node policies
-Update the SR-IOV network node policies to reflect the manufacturer details and physical NIC port names on your hardware.
+In the site folders, update the SR-IOV network node policies to reflect the manufacturer details and physical NIC port names on your hardware.

 #### SR-IOV configuration notes